 - Activity Based Costing also helps in decision making by the management of the company.

 - Measuring the cost drivers and allocating can help the management get fair and easy pricing.

 - It has been seen that Activity Based Costing can sometimes be irrelevant, especially in those cases where the overhead allocation is not done properly.

-Activity Based Costing is a method that companies use to arrive at an accurate cost or price of the product.
-It is a very effective tool and can help the organization to reach at a fair allocation of the overheads.
+Activity Based Costing is a method companies use to arrive at an accurate cost or price of the product.
+It is a very effective tool and can help the organization reach a fair allocation of the overheads.
 Cost pool and cost drivers are taken care of in this method.
 This method can be very budget-friendly if used properly.
 It is better than the traditional method in many ways, and to overcome the limitation of the traditional method, this Activity Based Costing method is being introduced.
 Activity Based Costing helps in the decision making of the management.

 This is a guide to Activity Based Costing.
 Here we discuss the definition, how activity-based costing works, and its advantages and disadvantages.
 You may also have a look at the following articles to learn more –